omnistrate/ctl/mkdocs/docs/omnistrate-ctl_build-from-repo.md

 ```
       --aws-account-id string       AWS account ID.
 Must be used with --deployment-type
       --deployment-type string      Set the deployment type.
 Options: 'hosted' or 'byoa' (Bring Your Own Account).
+Only effective when no compose spec exists in the repo.
       --env-var stringArray         Specify environment variables required for running the image.
 Effective only when the compose.yaml is absent.
 Use the format: --env-var key1=var1 --env-var key2=var2.
+Only effective when no compose spec exists in the repo.
   -f, --file string                 Specify the compose file to read and write to. (default "compose.yaml")
       --gcp-project-id string       GCP project ID.
 Must be used with --gcp-project-number and --deployment-type
       --gcp-project-number string   GCP project number.
 Must be used with --gcp-project-id and --deployment-type